The Bugs Group Ltd is committed to making sure all children grow up to be protected from any harm in their classes and clubs.

 Keeping Children Safe in Education (2015)

-2.2 Any member of staff who receives a disclosure of abuse or suspects that abuse may have occurred must report it immediately to the designated person for child protection (Natasha Wood, Head Office) In the absence of the designated person the matter should be brought to the attention to The Bugs Group Head Office Management.
+2.2 Any member of staff who receives a disclosure of abuse or suspects that abuse may have occurred must report it immediately to the designated person for child protection (Lisa Applebee, Head Office) In the absence of the designated person the matter should be brought to the attention to The Bugs Group Head Office Management.

 2.3 Confidentiality must be maintained and information relating to individual children/young person’s/ families shared with staff is on a strictly need to know basis.